Unity-Technologies/com.unity.live-capture.stype/Packages/com.unity.live-capture.stype/Documentation~/getting-started.md

 ![Take Recorder window](images/take-recorder-window.png)

-Your Stype device now controls the targeted Unity camera in the Unity Scene.
+Your stYpe device now controls the targeted Unity camera in the Unity Scene.

 ## Record and export camera animation